 Noodles - I use dried egg noodles, as it's easier to find and is very common.

 SUBSTITUTIONS: Use fresh egg noodles or yakisoba instead.
 Use ¾ lb (340 g).
 Or you can use dried ramen noodles from instant ramen packets.

-Soy sauce - I LOVE this less salt soy sauce, I've been using it for many years and that's my main and only soy sauce in the kitchen, for flavour.
-Occasionally I use dark soy sauce just for the colour, since it doesn't influence any flavours.
+Soy sauce - I LOVE this less-salt soy sauce, I've been using it for many years and that's my main and only soy sauce in the kitchen, for flavor.
+Occasionally I use dark soy sauce just for the color since it doesn't influence any flavors.

-This less salt soy sauce lets me have more soy sauce flavour in my dishes, without having to worry about them being too salty.
+This less-salt soy sauce lets me have more soy sauce flavor in my dishes, without having to worry about them being too salty.

 Green mustard - A common veggie in mee goreng, for the green and mild taste.
 Green leafy veggies are always amazing.

 SUBSTITUTIONS: Use the same amount of pak choy or spinach.